NeuralEnsemble/python-neo/doc/source/io.rst

 .. note:: If you wish to implement more advanced logging as describe in the documentation for the logging_ module or elsewhere on the internet, please do so before calling any :mod:`neo` functions or initializing any :mod:`neo` classes.
           This is because the default handler is created when :mod:`neo` is imported, but it is not attached to the :mod:`neo` logger until a class that uses logging is initialized or a function that uses logging is called.
-          Further, the handler is only attached if there are no handlers already attached to the root logger or the :mod:`neo` logger, so adding your own logger will override the default one.
+          Furthermore, the handler is only attached if there are no handlers already attached to the root logger or the :mod:`neo` logger, so adding your own logger will override the default one.
           Additional functions and/or classes may get logging during bugfix releases, so code relying on particular modules not having logging may break at any time without warning.

 .. _`logging`: https://docs.python.org/3/library/logging.html